Legal Cannabis Supply Chain

 The Local Community

-Ontario municipalities have a one-time option to opt out of having cannabis retail stores in their communities.
-Municipalities have until January 22, 2019 to inform the AGCO if they wish to opt out.
+Ontario municipalities had a one-time option to opt out of having cannabis retail stores in their communities.
+Municipalities had until January 22, 2019 to inform the AGCO if they wish to opt out.
 Municipalities that choose to opt out can opt back in at any time—but once they are in, they may no longer opt out.

 The only areas of public interest the Registrar can consider, as defined by the regulations, are related to public health and safety, protecting youth and restricting their access to cannabis, and preventing illegal activities in relation to cannabis.